Santa Fe National Forest Site Stewards

 Is there Training?

 The Site Steward Council, in partnership with the SFNF Heritage Resource Manager, has developed a training program for all Site Stewards.
 The program provides the framework for inspecting sites, reporting problems, and contacting the Forest Law Enforcement Officer when necessary.
-The training consists of group classroom presentations, group field exercises, and individual training by the leader of the area to which each site steward is assigned.

-How to become a Site Steward.
+How can I become a Site Steward?

 Field Training to Deal with Site Vandalism